waterfogSW/waterfogSW/README.md

 ### 💻 &nbsp;About Me

 - 🎓 &nbsp; Studying Software at the **Dankook University**(2017~)
+- ⏸ &nbsp; Served in the military at 2nd Operational Command(2018~2019)
 - ✍️ &nbsp; Learning at [**Embedded System Laboratory, Dankook Univ**](http://embedded.dankook.ac.kr/)(2021~)
 - 💡  &nbsp; Track for learning more about **Systems software**, **Cloud computing**, **Back-End Development**